Privacy Policy

 • Where we have your consent.

-Oceania collects your personal information so that we can provide you with the Services and any related services you may request.
-In doing so, Oceania may use the personal information we have collected from you for purposes related to the Services including:
+Oceania collects your personal information in connection with your ongoing or potential employment or so that we can provide you with the Services and any related services you may request.
+In doing so, Oceania may use the personal information we have collected from you for purposes related to the Services or your employment including:

 • To process and administer the Services (including storing your personal information in InterRAI and any clinical management system), and to help us develop, improve, manage, administer and facilitate our Services and business operations;